subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 19: Variation of energy functions depending on conditioning

-Based on this insight, a way to make EBM/diffusion models biologically plausible is by creating an equivalent network which has both perception and hidden nodes, such that the energy function of the perception nodes is the same as given by the EBM/diffusion model.
+Based on this insight, a way to make EBM/diffusion models biologically plausible is by creating an equivalent network which has both visible and hidden nodes, such that the energy function of the visible nodes is the same as given by the EBM/diffusion model.
 There can be a rich interconnection of perception and hidden nodes among themselves and also between them, but all interactions should be of the two node type.
 This results in a design of the type shown in the above figure, in which the system has masses of hidden nodes interacting with the perception nodes.
 The problem of converting an energy function described by a transformer or a CNN into the equivalent interconenction topology featuring only two node interactions is currently an open one.

-Henec even though we started by not using hidden or latent states in our model for perception, this shows that are equivalent models incorporating hidden states whose visible state energy function is the same, and which has a simpler inter-connect toplogy.
+Hence even though we started by not using hidden or latent states in our model for perception, this shows that are equivalent models incorporating hidden states, which have simpler inter-connect toplogy.
+In the next section we present models for perception that explicitly incorporate hidden states.

 ## Models for Latent Variable based Predictive Processing (LPP) Using EBM/Diffusions